thommee/react-common-state-hooks/README.md

 #### About the library
-`react-generic-state-hooks` has been created to provide a simple way for creating reusable data sources ready for use anywhere in your application.
+`react-generic-state-hooks` has been created to provide a simple way for creating reusable data sources ready for use anywhere in the application.
 The library allows you to define hooks for reading and modifying **the same** data, regardless of where it is used.

 With that, you'll be able to calmly create your application and enjoy the creative process.